weareblahs/covidcases/README.md

 There are 2 versions of this website:

 - Static version.
-This version contains a HTML file that auto-updates through GitHub Actions every hour.
+This version contains a HTML file that auto-updates through GitHub Actions every 12 hours.
 Visit it [here](https://weareblahs.github.io/covidcases).
 (Available for both nationwide and states)

 - Realtime version.
 Your browser will contact the API every visit and use it to update the status.
 Refresh it to get new information.
 Visit it [here](https://weareblahs.github.io/covidcases/dynamic).
 (Available for both nationwide and states)